pintrest share button

 Pool Availability

-If at all possible looking at fiberglass pool models and colors in stock makes the most sense if timing is a concern to you.
-If you happen to select a pool model that is not in stock and needs to be built special order it may take us two to eight weeks depending on where we are in the shipping schedule.
+If timing is a concern, looking at fiberglass pool models and colors that we have in stock makes the most sense.
+If you select a pool model that needs to be built, it may take us six to eight weeks depending on where we are in the shipping schedule.
 This is because we receive a semi-truck ever couple weeks.
 Each load is a stack of similar models.
-This week may be Moroccans and / or Riveras the next may be Elegances.
-If you order a special order Moroccan today, I may not actually get another truck of Moroccans for several weeks or longer.
+This week may be Palm Beaches and Malibu pools.
+The next may be Caribbeans.
+If you order a special order Key West today, we may not actually get another truck that is compatible for several weeks or longer.
+This is less or no factor during the season, as our work is scheduled longer and farther out than the factory is.

 Site Conditions